Technology

 The 778S mirrors the proportions and design language of the 778X, measuring just 236 × 98 × 357mm.
-Compact and contemporary, its symmetrically arranged front panel sports twin rotary dials flanking a dimmable OLED display.
+Compact and contemporary, its front panel sports twin rotary dials flanking a dimmable OLED display.

 Dual-band Wi-Fi and Gigabit Ethernet handle network duties, while USB-C enables direct connection to a PC or Mac.
 Two USB-A ports support local storage, allowing the 778S to function as a self-contained digital library player.

-Analogue outputs include both balanced XLR and single-ended RCA, alongside coaxial, optical and USB-A digital outputs for users who prefer an external DAC.
+Analogue outputs include both balanced XLR and single-ended RCA, alongside coaxial, optical and USB-A digital outputs for those who prefer an external DAC.
 There’s also a 6.35mm headphone socket, backed by a dedicated amplifier stage, enabling the 778S to operate as a standalone head-fi streamer.

 Rather than developing a streaming platform from scratch, Mission opted to collaborate with specialist Silent Angel…